 What Does Minimum Order Quantity (MOQ) Mean For Manufacturing

-Understanding the Minimum Order Quantity (MOQ) concept in manufacturing and procurement is crucial for businesses of all sizes.
+Understanding the concept of Minimum Order Quantity (MOQ) in manufacturing and procurement is crucial for businesses of all sizes.
 Whether you're a startup trying to source your first product or an established company looking to optimize your supply chain, MOQs play a significant role in your sourcing strategy.
 But what exactly is MOQ, and why does it matter so much?

 So, whether you're grappling with high MOQs or simply curious about how they work, read on to uncover the essentials of Minimum Order Quantity and why it matters for your business.